apache/carbondata/docs/sdk-guide.md

 This SDK writer, writes carbondata file and carbonindex file at a given path.
 External client can make use of this writer to convert other format data or live data to create carbondata and index files.
-These SDK writer output contains just a carbondata and carbonindex files.
+These SDK writer output contains just carbondata and carbonindex files.
 No metadata folder will be present.

 ## Quick example